gblelis/weather-data/README.md

 # Current Weather Data

-A Weather app made with Streamlit.
+A weather app made with Streamlit.
 Shows the weather based on the city chosen by the user.
 It's possible to switch between Portuguese and English.

 You can access [here](https://lelis-weather-data.streamlit.app/).